 12 Ideas for Celebrating New Year’s Eve at Home with Kids

-While people may not be hitting the town this year, no one will mind keeping the party at home with all these fun things to do with kids of all ages.
+While once again this year people may not be hitting the town, no one will mind keeping the party at home with all these fun things to do with kids of all ages.
 We’ve rounded up a dozen fantastic family-friendly activities to celebrate New Year's Eve with kids at home.
-One of the best things to come out of 2020 was the realization that the most meaningful celebrations are the simple ones with those we love the most.
-From balloon pops to ball drops, discover what to do to ring in 2021 in the most festive and memorable way.
+One of the best things to come out of the last few years is the realization that the most meaningful celebrations are the simple ones with those we love the most.
+From balloon pops to ball drops, discover what to do to ring in 2022 in the most festive and memorable way.

-More family fun for New Year's Eve and New Year's Day can be found on our local event calendars.
-From all of us at Mommy Poppins: Happy New Year!
+More family fun for New Year's Eve and New Year's Day can be found on our local event calendars, or for more stay-at-home fun with an international flavor, check out our guide to 23 Family-Friendly New Year’s Traditions from around the World.
+However you celebrate, from all of us at Mommy Poppins: Happy New Year!

 It's like bubble wrap popping on a really big scale!
 Photo courtesy of How Does She